Luis Guzman

 Luis Guzman in the series "Wednesday"

-After filming "Wednesday", Guzman landed the leading role of Luis Torres in the drama "Story Ave", in which he served as a producer for the first time.
+Following "Wednesday," Guzman scored the leading role of Luis Torres in the drama "Story Ave," marking his debut as a producer.
 The film was released in the spring of 2023.

 Personal Life of Luis Guzman

-Luis married Angelita Galarza, a Spanish-Portuguese woman three years his junior.
-The couple wed in 1985.
+Luis married Angelita Galarza, a Spanish-Portuguese woman three years younger than him, in 1985.

 In 1991, the couple lost a son during childbirth.
-Subsequently, they had three children: daughters Margarita and Yemaya, and a son, Cemi, who became a film producer.
+The couple went on to have three children: daughters Margarita and Yemaya, and son Cemi, who became a film producer.
 In addition, Luis and Angelita adopted and raised four more children.

 Luis Guzman and his wife Angelita Galarza